carryprotocol/carry-token-crowdsale/README.md

 Note that `PRIVATE_KEY` can contain multiple private keys separated by whitespace.

+In order to deploy the `CarryToken` contract using a different owner account, configure `TOKEN_OWNER` environment variable.
+It has to be a public key of the owner account, and either `MNEMONIC` or `PRIVATE_KEY` have to contain its corresponding private part.

+    TOKEN_OWNER="..."
+MNEMONIC="..."
+ACCESS_TOKEN="..." npx truffle deploy --network demo

 You must be able to find transactions made by your account from [Etherscan][Ropsten].